 3 Ally business checking account alternatives

-Although Ally doesn’t offer a business checking option, there are other banks out there that offer low fees and convenience.
+Although Ally doesn’t offer a business checking option, there are a couple of other banks out there that offer low fees and convenience.
 Here are our three favorite business checking account options:

 Bank Novo is designed for entrepreneurs on the go, allowing you to manage your account completely from your smartphone.
 There’s no minimum balance for a business checking account, and your Novo business debit account is accepted worldwide.